 - 1. Add a companion non-OVM cluster to the Pod.
 This cluster provides an environment where the CloudPlatform System VMs can run.
 You should have already installed a non-OVM hypervisor on at least one Host to prepare for this step.
 Depending on which hypervisor you used: - For VMWare, follow the steps in Add Cluster: vSphere.
-When finished, return here and continue with the next step. - For KVM or XenServer, follow the steps in Section 7.5.1, "Add Cluster: KVM or XenServer".
+When finished, return here and continue with the next step. - For KVM or XenServer, follow the steps in Section 7.5.1, "Add Cluster: KVM, Hyper-V, or XenServer".
 When finished, return here and continue with the next step - 2.
 In the left navigation, choose Infrastructure.
-In Zones, click View More, then click the zone in which you want to add the cluster.
+In Zones, click View More, then click the zone in which you want to add the cluster. - 3.
+Click the Compute tab.
+In the Pods node, click View All.
+Select the same pod you used in step 1. - 4.
+Click View Clusters, then click Add Cluster.